top of page

 SELECTED WORKS

-Alfonso Sacco is an Italian artist with a background in interior and textile design.
-His work has been featured in numerous exhibitions across Europe, including ITALIARTS in Stockholm, Helsinki, and Tallinn, and Neapolis 2015 at the PAN in Naples.
-He was selected for the Porto Franco exhibition by Vittorio Sgarbi and included in the volume Artisti Sdoganati.
-Sacco’s projects have been supported by notable critics such as Achille Bonito Oliva and Francesco Gallo Mazzeo.
-In 2019, he created a public installation in Portici honoring women affected by violence.
-His work is also part of the private collection of renowned gallerist Lucio Amelio.
+Alfonso Sacco is an Italian artist whose bright, colorful works explore themes of memory, identity, and presence through his signature fingerprint motif.
+Although Sacco’s works can be formally situated within abstraction, with vibrant forms drifting across open space, his characteristic fingerprint motif inscribes a tangible imprint of humanity onto them.
+His work has been shown widely across Europe, including ITALIARTS in Stockholm, Helsinki, and Tallinn, as well as Neapolis 2015 at the PAN in Naples.
+He was selected for the Porto Franco exhibition by Vittorio Sgarbi and featured in the volume Artisti Sdoganati.
+Sacco’s projects have been championed by prominent critics such as Achille Bonito Oliva and Francesco Gallo Mazzeo.
+In 2019, he realized a public installation in Portici dedicated to women affected by violence.

 Marco Adinolfi and Massimo Cicala have collaborated as an artistic duo since 2020, merging their backgrounds in visual art and architecture.
 Adinolfi, a multidisciplinary artist with over two decades of experience, explores themes of identity and belonging through painting, sculpture, and installation.
 Cicala, an architect and visual artist, brings a spatial and perceptual dimension to their work.
 Together, they approach their practice philosophically, experimenting with materials—particularly “thread,” which serves as both a structural and conceptual element.
 Their joint works have been exhibited at institutions including the PAN | Palazzo delle Arti Napoli and various galleries in Naples and Los Angeles between 2022 and 2025.